QuickLava/lavaResawndz/README.md

 ## Other Changes
 This program additionally implements further error checking elsewhere in the import process.
-For instance, it will check to ensure that the files contained in a given .sawnd file are actually contained in the group it represents, with allowances made to ensure out-of-region versions of the same file import correctly.
+For instance, it will check to ensure that the files contained in a given .sawnd file are actually contained in the group it represents, with allowances made to help ensure out-of-region versions of the same file import correctly.
 Beyond that, the program should produce more meaningful error messages than the previous iteration did, which should help inform users' investiagtions into how to fix problems they're having.

 ## Other Notes